 There are many different ways to take part in the International Transgender Day of Visibility.
-Here are three simple ideas for things you can do no matter where you live:
+Here are three simple ideas for things that allies can do no matter where you live:

 There’s no single universal trans experience, our lives are extremely diverse.
 Take the time to listen to as many trans experiences as possible and recognise how our lives are shaped not only by our genders but also by the intersections of other aspects of our identities, such as age, class, disability, race, sexual orientation, etc.